fsharp/fsharp/README-original.md

 This directory contains a drop of the source code for an F# 3.0 compiler and core library.
 The code has been cleaned up "a little" to try to help ensure better stability as more development is done on the codebase.

 The compiler is normally compiled as a set of .NET 4.0 components.
-The compiler can also be hosted in a browser to implement websites like Try F#.
+The compiler can also be hosted in a browser to implement websites like [http://tryfsharp.org](Try F#).

 **Before we start, are sure you're in the right place?**

-* To get a free F# environment for Windows, go to [http://fsharp.net](fsharp.net)
+* To get a free F# environment for Windows, go to [http://fsharp.net](fsharp.net).
-* To get a free F# environment for Linux or Mac, go to [http://fsxplat.codeplex.com](fsxplat.codeplex.com)
+* To get a free F# environment for Linux or Mac, go to [http://fsxplat.codeplex.com](fsxplat.codeplex.com).
-* To learn what F# is and why it's interesting, go to [http://fsharp.net](fsharp.net) or [http://tryfsharp.org](tryfsharp.org)
+* To learn what F# is and why it's interesting, go to [http://fsharp.net](fsharp.net) or [http://tryfsharp.org](tryfsharp.org).
 * If you want to to use F# in Visual Studio 2010 (R) or Visual Studio 2012 (R), go to [http://fsharp.net](fsharp.net).
 * Looking for F# coding samples?
 Go to [http://fsharp.net](fsharp.net) or [http://tryfsharp.org](tryfsharp.org) or [http://fssnip.net](fssnip.net).
 While the code has its nice points, it is not a model F# codebase and should not be used as guidance for F# coding style - there are plenty of things we would change if we had all the time in the world.